-We follow the Northern Ireland Civil Service Policy that all eligible persons shall have equal opportunity for employment and advancement on the basis of ability, qualification and aptitude for work.
+NICIE follows the Northern Ireland Civil Service Policy that all eligible persons shall have equal opportunity for employment and advancement based on ability, qualification, and aptitude for work.

 Employee involvement

 It is the policy of NICIE to promote the understanding and involvement of all its employees in its aims and performance and it is committed to the continuing development of effective employee communication and consultation.